Bridge Loans in Chicago: How to Unlock Home Equity to Buy Before You Sell

 • Make a non-contingent offer: With a bridge loan, you can make a non-contingent offer on your new home, making your bid more attractive to sellers.

-• Single move convenience: You only need to move once, directly from your old home to your new one.
+• Avoid the hassle of a double move: You only need to move once, directly from your old home to your new one.

-• Ease of home preparation: After moving out, you can prepare your old home for sale more effectively, including staging and renovations.
+• Make your current home ready for the market: After moving out, you can prepare your old home for sale more effectively, including staging and renovations.

-• Potential payment flexibility: Some lenders offer bridge loans with no payments required during the loan period.
+• Maximize deferred payments: Some lenders offer bridge loans with no payments required during the loan period.

-• Quick action on new properties: You can move quickly on purchasing a new property without the sale status of your current home holding you back.
+• Act quickly on your dream home: You can move quickly on purchasing a new property without the sale status of your current home holding you back.

-These benefits make a bridge loan a particularly appealing option for Chicago buyers who need financial flexibility before selling their previous home, allowing them to settle the bridge loan with the proceeds from their sale.
+These benefits make a bridge loan a particularly appealing option for Chicago buyers who need financial flexibility before selling their previous home.
+They can settle the bridge loan with the proceeds from the home sale.

 What are the drawbacks of a bridge loan?